|

 Polymer Snowflake Process

-1. Roll a pea sized ball of white clay into a 1.5″ length.
+1. Roll a pea-sized ball of polymer clay into a 1.5″ strand.
 Repeat three times.
 Roll twelve small pieces into tiny balls and shape into 1/4″ lengths.

 image

-2. Overlap the longer white pieces of clay in the center of each length, creating a cross shape.
-Then place the twelve smaller pieces at the end of each branch, creating a snowflake.
-Tip: be sure to press down firmly so that the clay adheres to itself.
+2. Overlap the longer pieces of clay in the center of each length, creating a cross shape.ย Then place the two of the smaller pieces at the end of each branch, creating a snowflake.

-3. Place the snowflakes on a baking sheet lined with a piece of parchment paper and bake in the oven at 275 degrees for 15 minutes per 1/4″ of thickness of clay.
+3. Place the snowflakes on a parchment-lined cookie sheet and bake at 275ยฐF for 15 minutes per 1/4″ thickness of clay.

 clay snowflake wood slice ornament